 The contribution policy is set by laws of the State of New Jersey and contributions are required by active members and participating employers.
 Plan members and employer contributions may be amended by State of New Jersey legislation, with the amount of contributions by the State of New Jersey contingent upon the annual Appropriations Act.
-As defined, the various retirement systems require employee contributions for 2018 based on 7.50% (effective July 1, 2018) and 7.34% (effective July 1, 2017) for PERS and 5.50% for DCRP of employee's annual compensation.
+As defined, the various retirement systems require employee contributions for 2019 based on 7.34% (effective July 1, 2017) for PERS and 5.50% for DCRP of employee's annual compensation.